Connect with others who understand.

 Trigeminal Neuralgia

-Also known as tic douloureux, trigeminal neuralgia is a disorder of the trigeminal nerve.
-The trigeminal nerve provides sensation for most of the head, face, and teeth.
-Trigeminal neuralgia causes extreme pain that may be felt as burning, aching, stabbing, or electrical shocks.
 Attacks of trigeminal neuralgia can last for seconds or minutes and may occur one after another in episodes that last as long as two hours.
-Attacks may be triggered when the cheek is touched or moved, such as in shaving, putting on makeup, eating, talking, or washing the face.
+Attacks may be triggered when a person’s cheek is touched or moved, such as while shaving, putting on makeup, eating, talking, or washing the face.
 Trigeminal neuralgia may progress over time, developing worsening symptoms and more frequent episodes.

 All updates must be accompanied by text or a picture.